Sathishvasi/Sathish-cinemas/README.md

   * We can sort the seperate columns

+  * datatable.responsive plugin used to display the table in responsive mode

   * Finally we can download all table records in excel file format by clicking "Export as Excel" button